+No one knows what the future will bring, but at Pinterest we’re more inspired than ever to help users build a life they love in these times of uncertainty and change.
+We’re excited to continue to build the teams that will bring this to life.
 We're continuing to hire, invest in our people and focus on business goals during this time.
 Our leadership team feels that we need strong talent now more than ever.
 They are communicating with us daily, updating us as situations change and making sure that Pinployees have the resources they need to feel supported and encouraged.

 We are making the most of this new experience and doing all we can to inspire each other remotely.
 There have been virtual happy hours, meme sharing, and a lot of support from our HR team.
 We've been connecting in a new and different ways -- we meet our colleagues' spouses, wave to their children, and their furry children.

 Every year, all Pinterest employees ditch their computers to participate in Knit Con, Pinterest's annual two-day internal event to foster creativity and inspiration.
 With keynote sessions, workshops, open mic nights, and more, there's something (or two things!) for everyone at Knit Con.

 We're sorry you can't come in and see the office and meet your interviewers in real life.
 Instead, here's some resources that will bring you as close as you can get to Pinterest without physically being here.
 Take a virtual stroll through our people, places, and experience that make Pinterest special.

 If you were able to come onsite, you might have eaten lunch with a couple of potential team members.
 Our PinCuisine team does a fantastic job making sure we're eating well and often, always with plenty of health options (and a stocked salad bar) and guilty-pleasure snacks.
 The best part is, they find of lot of their meal inspo from the product.